Licia Albanese: Early Life

 Felicia Albanese was born in July 1909 in Torre Pelosa, (a subdivision of Noicattaro, Italy).
 Later she went to Torre a Mare, a quarter of Bari (the chief town of the Apulia region).

+Career

+Stage performance

 She made her unofficial debut in Milan in 1934, when she replaced another soprano in Puccini's Madama Butterfly, the role for which she would be celebrated.
 Over 40 years, she sang more than 300 performances of Cio-Cio-San.
 Although she has been praised for many of her roles, including Mimì, Violetta, Liù and Manon Lescaut, it is her portrayal of the geisha which has remained her best known.
 Her connection with that work began early with her teacher, Giuseppina Baldassare-Tedeschi, a contemporary of the composer, and an important exponent of the title role in the previous generation.

 There is some controversy regarding when she made her formal debut.
 It was either in that same year (1934) at the Teatro Municipale in Bari, singing in La bohème, or in Parma, or in Milan in 1935 in Madama Butterfly.
 By the end of that year, she had debuted at La Scala as Lauretta in Gianni Schicchi.
 She soon realized great success all over the world, especially for her performances in Carmen, L'amico Fritz and Madama Butterfly in Italy, France and England.

 Albanese made her Metropolitan Opera debut on February 9, 1940, in the first of 72 performances as Madama Butterfly at the old Metropolitan Opera House in spite of the fact that after the December 7, 1941 Pearl Harbor attack, performances of that opera were banned in the U.S. until the end of World War II.
 Her success was instantaneous, and Albanese remained at the Met for 26 seasons, performing a total of 427 performances of 17 roles in 16 operas.
 She left the company in 1966 in a dispute with General Manager Sir Rudolf Bing, without a grand farewell.
 After performing in four productions during 1965/66, she was scheduled for only one performance the next season.
 She returned her contract unsigned.

-Arturo Toscanini invited Albanese to join his broadcast concert performances of La bohème and La traviata with the NBC Symphony Orchestra in NBC's Studio 8H in 1946.
-Both performances were later issued on LP and CD by RCA Victor.